thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_F.md

 Contracts can be implicitly agreed to.
 Harry, but walking to the front of the hall, joining the other champions in the side room, and staying for the directions to the first tasks, implicitly accepted that he was in fact a TriWizard contestant.
-This may or may not matter (see above about delegated parental authority) in the canon books, but I am going to assume it does matter magically in the general case.
+This may or may not matter for that particular case (see above about delegated parental authority) in the canon books, but I am going to assume it does matter magically in the general case.

+## Restrictions

+Contracts need not be written on special paper, but they must be formal agreements in some way.
+There are many ways to formalise an agreement.
+Common ones include, but are not limited to:
+* full legal signature on a paper (or parchment) contract
+* formal statement of agreement "I, <name>, agree to xyz"
+* repeated statements of agreement using significant numbers in short durations.
+  * uses of three and seven
+* acting as if bound to the contract (ie common law marriage) for either magically significant durations or contractually significant events/actions that are distinctly related to contract and clearly not part of your non-contract/pre-contract normal life
+  * marriages are consummated
+  * the TriWizard champions processed out of the room
+  * engagement rings
+  * being sorted by the Sorting Hat

+Contracts do *something*.
+Person A agrees to do something or be something for Person B.  The contract may or may not be one sided.
+The contract may or may not have penalties.

+## Effects

 Contracts cannot force you to do something the way the [Imperius][] curse does.
 Rather, it forces behaviour through the existence of penalties.
 You can break